The Lost Bands of Leeds

 GET THIS: The Comforts of Madness – timeless and lovely debut.

 Just what were The Cud Band?
 Off-kilter indie funk?
 Curious art-rock in-joke?
 Absurd Vegas rock spoof?
-If there’s a connecting-link between the best Leeds bands it lies in their shared maverick sensibilities.
-Try to pin Cud down in words and you never quite hit the mark.
-So they started out all scratchy and willfully eclectic, flirted with psychedelia and indie noise-rock (When In Rome, Kill Me) until they were (remarkably, I suppose) signed by a major and given a huge pop sheen (Leggy Mambo & Asquarius), bothered the lower reaches of the top 40 for a bit, then split up after an under-whelming last album (Showbiz).
+If there’s a connecting-link between the best Leeds bands it lies in their shared maverick sensibilities, so try to pin Cud down in words and you never quite hit the mark.
+They started out all scratchy and willfully eclectic, flirted with psychedelia and indie noise-rock (When In Rome, Kill Me) until they were (remarkably, I suppose) signed by a major and given a huge pop sheen (Leggy Mambo & Asquarius), bothered the lower reaches of the top 40 for a bit, then split up after an under-whelming last album (Showbiz).

 All the way their one constant was Carl Puttnam’s unique baritone bellow – not everyone’s cup of Yorkshire tea, admittedly.
 Time has been kind to them – their best moments sparkle now they’re away from the Britpop clutter and clatter – and there’s a neat lyrical sophistication everyone seemed to miss first time around.